Tony Carroll (psychotherapist)

-Tony Carroll, LCSW, (Sept.
-11, 1941, Murfreesboro AR – Dec.
-29, 2015, New York City) established a psychotherapy practice in the Neartown area of Houston, Texas in 1983, making it the oldest LGBT psychotherapy practice in the city.
-He served as the first openly gay president of the Texas Society for Clinical Social Work and conducted one of the first studies on the stability of gay couples, though his research was never published.
+Tony Carroll, LCSW (September 11, 1941 – December 29, 2015) was an American psychotherapist.
+He established a psychotherapy practice in the Neartown area of Houston, Texas, in 1983, making it the oldest LGBT psychotherapy practice in the city.
+Carroll served as the first openly gay president of the Texas Society for Clinical Social Work, and conducted one of the first studies on the stability of gay couples, though his research was never published.
 He practiced psychotherapy in Neartown in the same building as his spouse, Bruce W. Smith, DDS.